The further estimations of the Q-balls with one-loop motivated effective potential

 and

 where $\alpha$ is a variational parameter and $R$ represents the radius of Q-ball.
 The choice of the same parameter $\alpha$ is acceptable.
+It should be pointed out that the so-called ansatz (14) and (15) are just assumptions keeping the Q-balls boundary conditions.
+We make use of the field configuration to probe this kind of Q-balls.
 According to the large-Q-ball ansatz (14) and (15), the energy of model reads,

 where the total conserved charge is,